 This study examined the association and directionality of effect between mental wellbeing and depressive symptoms in Australian adolescents.
 Data were collected on two occasions 21 months apart.
-At Time 1, 1,762 10-14 year old adolescents from a range of socio-economic status areas participated.
-At Time 2, 1,575 participated again.
-On both occasions The Short Warwick-Edinburgh Mental Wellbeing Scale (SWEMWBS) and The Children's Depression Inventory 2 (CDI 2) were administered via online survey.
+At Time 1, 1,762 10- to 14-year-old adolescents from a range of socio-economic status areas participated.
+At Time 2 (T2), 1,575 participated again.
+On both occasions, the Short Warwick-Edinburgh Mental Wellbeing Scale (SWEMWBS) and the Children's Depression Inventory 2 (CDI 2) were administered via online survey.
 Cross-lagged, longitudinal path analyses demonstrated a negative association between earlier symptoms of depression and later positive mental wellbeing, and that the reverse was also true, though weaker.
 The model accounted for 20% of the variance in males' T2 CDI 2 depressive symptom scores (26% for females) and 21% of the variance in males' T2 SWEMWBS mental wellbeing scores (23% for females).
-Depressive symptomatology and mental wellbeing were highly correlated, but symptoms of depression were more strongly associated with later mental wellbeing than vice-versa.
-This has implications for educational psychologists, teachers, health professionals and policy makers seeking to reduce depressive symptoms or promote mental wellbeing.
-Focussing solely on the promotion of mental wellbeing, without intervening to reduce symptoms of depression, may limit the potential outcomes that might be achieved.
+Depressive symptomatology and mental wellbeing were highly correlated, but symptoms of depression were more strongly associated with later mental wellbeing than vice versa.
+This has implications for educational psychologists, teachers, health professionals, and policy makers seeking to reduce depressive symptoms or promote mental wellbeing.
+Focusing solely on the promotion of mental wellbeing, without intervening to reduce symptoms of depression, may limit the potential outcomes that might be achieved.

 - positive mental wellbeing